 Sysdig recently launched Teams, a way to create service-based access control across your monitoring environment.
 The idea was simple and powerful: Teams of developers want to isolate and focus on the analytics data, dashboards, and alerts that are relevant to their team.
-Operators want a multi-tenant monitoring for their platforms, whether it’s Kubernetes, Docker or others.
-As your environment and team grows, shrinks, or moves, your monitoring environment adapts.
+Operators want multi-tenant monitoring for their platforms, whether it’s Kubernetes, Docker, or others.
+As your environment and team grow, shrinks, or moves, your monitoring environment adapts.

 It’s proven to be quite popular with our users so far.
 Some of the common use cases have been splitting out dev/test/prod, isolating monitoring and performance data per service, and also isolating data for each of our customer’s users.

 Great… but we wanted to push things further.
-What if we could automate set-up of a multi-tenant monitoring environment, like developers automate application set-up with Kubernetes?
+What if we could automate the set-up of a multi-tenant monitoring environment like developers automate application set-up with Kubernetes?

 Teams in Kubernetes – Automated Multi-tenant Monitoring